celinelatulipe/ThinkLikeComputer/_sources/DataAndInstructions/DataTypes.rst

 change might mean something quite different from what you intended.

 .. note::
    The examples in this online text describe how print works in Python 3.
 If you install Python 2.7 on your machine, it will work slightly differently.
 One difference is that print is not called as a function, so there are no parentheses around the values to be printed.
+We recommend that you install Python 3.x, not the older Python 2 version.

 **Check your understanding**